snotball/mirror-webrtc/README.md

 [RTCFacepunchSignalerHUD](./Unity/RTCFacepunchSignalerHUD.cs) is a toggleable user interface for connection to Steamworks.
 It shows its current status, the users' SteamID, and a button for copying said ID to clipboard for ease of use.
 It is this ID that clients must use when _offering_ to join a host via Facepunch.Steamworks signaling.

 ## Platform support
 At the time of writing, this project has only been tested between Windows standalone clients, but it should theoretically work within the intersection of its dependencies.
-Obviously, Facepunch.Steamworks will not work on iOS and Android devices, and should _not_ be included in your project.
+Obviously, some Signalers only work on certain platforms, and should be stripped from the project.

 ## Disclaimer
 This is a rudimentary implementation at best and should only serve as inspiration or reference, as it does _not_ have any security layers whatsoever at this point.